njbooher/blog/cloudflare-workers-ip-spoofing.md

 ### Impact

-Normally, when you visit a site protected by Cloudflare and send a request containing a 'CF-Connecting-IP' header, Cloudflare drops the header and replaces it with your actual IP before sending it to the origin server.
+Normally, when you visit a site protected by Cloudflare and send a request containing a `CF-Connecting-IP` header, Cloudflare drops the header and replaces it with your actual IP before sending it to the origin server.

 However, when a Cloudflare worker makes a request to a site protected by Cloudflare, Cloudflare trusts the value of the header provided by the worker and passes it on to the origin server.